middletemplelibrary/Mapping-the-Early-Modern-Inns-of-Court/README.md

 <br><br>
 The text in the caption cards includes submissions from some of the people involved in the project: Blessin Adams, Penelope Geng, Jackie Watson, and Jessica Winston.
 Contributions have also been made by Wilfrid Prest and Sylvia Sumira.
 <br><br>
-A collection of essays produced by the project, Mapping the Early Modern Inns of Court, is forthcoming from Palgrave.
+A collection of essays produced by the project, <cite>Mapping the Early Modern Inns of Court</cite>, is forthcoming from Palgrave.
 For more information and to sign up for the mailing list, click [here.](https://mappinginns.wordpress.com/)
 <br><br>
 Read the Archive of the month [September 2021: Books, Bread and Beer - A History of Shops and Taverns at the Middle Temple.](https://www.middletemple.org.uk/archive-history/archive-month/september-2021-books-bread-and-beer)